I need help.

 The Video Game Based on a Board Game Based on a Video Game Based on a Board Game

-Little confused after reading that headline?
+Confused yet?
 Through the Ages has a pretty interesting story, and it’s more closely tied to Sid Meier’s Civilization games than you might think.

 Secondly, the app is based off a board game of the same name.
 Through the Ages is a relatively unknown game to most folks, though it might be familiar to anyone in the tabletop gaming scene.
 This is a civilization-building game that hits many of the same beats as the Sid Meier video games; you build a culture, cultivate it with science, religion, and military, and you manage a population that must be fed and kept happy.